-There are many kinds of bugs; many bugs look like bed bugs; this will create confusion in people’s minds.
-Carpet beetle is also one of them which is similar to bed bugs.
-Here you can discriminate bed bugs and carpet beetle.
+There are many kinds of bugs; many bugs look like bed bugs; this will confuse people’s minds.
+Carpet beetle is also one of them, which is similar to bed bugs.
+Here you can discriminate between bed bugs and carpet beetle.

 What Are Bed Bugs?

 Bed bugs are blood-sucking parasites that rely on human blood.

 - These are tiny creatures that you cannot see easily; it just likes an apple seed.
 They have a brown color, flat, and oval shape.

 - They belong to Cimicidae, which is a specific family of insects.

 - Bed bugs live in the cracks of bed & walls, bed frames, and headboards.